ducktrshessami/discord-bot/README.md

 ### Command.exec(message[, args])

-Calls the command's callback on a Message
+Calls the command's callback on a message

 Internally called by `DiscordBot` after calling `Command.check`